HaploConduct/HaploConduct/polyte/README.md

 ## Installation and dependencies

-POLYTE uses a core algorithm implemented in C++11, managed by several workflow scripts implemented in Python2.
+POLYTE uses a core algorithm implemented in C++11, managed by several workflow scripts implemented in Python2 (using scipy libraries).
 The C++ part requires several boost libraries (boost::timer, boost::system, and boost::program_options) and it needs a compiler that supports [OpenMP](http://openmp.org/wp/) (such as `g++`).